 And without proper regulations, it only looks like this situation will continue.

-So, it’s time to understand how surveillance alliance work and the political struggles for getting more surveillance back on the menu.
+So, it’s time to understand how surveillance alliances work and the political struggles for getting more surveillance back on the menu.
 Then you’ll be compelled to practice good cyber hygiene and hide your digital footprint with a VPN.

+Install CyberGhost VPN and take matters into your own hands.
 What’s your take on Stingrays?
 Do you fear them?
 Do you think the authorities should have a warrant before using them?

 Let me know in the comments below.